tldr-pages/tldr/pages/common/llm.md

 `llm install {{package1 package2 ...}}`

-- Download and run a prompt against a model:
+- Download and run a prompt against a [model]:

 `llm --model {{orca-mini-3b-gguf2-q4_0}} "{{What is the capital of France?}}"`

-- Have an interactive chat with a specific model:
+- Have an interactive chat with a specific [model]:

 `llm chat --model {{chatgpt}}`